Published: 03-12-2026, 04:45 pm | Updated: 06-19-2026, 04:58 pm

 Is physical gold better than gold ETFs for inflation protection?

 Physical gold provides direct ownership with zero counterparty risk — it cannot default and has no management fees beyond storage costs.
 Gold ETFs offer liquidity and convenience, but they introduce counterparty and custodial risk.
-For investors primarily concerned with systemic financial risk or currency collapse scenarios, physical gold offers benefits that ETFs cannot fully replicate.
+For investors primarily concerned with systemic financial risk or long-run currency debasement, physical gold offers structural benefits that ETFs cannot fully replicate.

 What is the relationship between gold and the dollar?